bitcoin-core-review-club/website/hosting.md

 ## In the Meeting

-- Come with the mindset that the attendees are people who are as smart as you, but don't have the context that you do in Bitcoin protocol development.
+- Come with the mindset that the attendees are people who are as smart as you, but don't have the context that you do in Bitcoin protocol development or the Bitcoin Core codebase.

 - Start the meeting with `#startmeeting` and "hi" from everyone so you know who's at their keyboard and paying attention.